 Have students look at the way in which the numeric data are presented on the tables (some include category totals with percentages, and others present changes to the totals of variables that have change over (3) years).

-Discuss percentages and, as appropriate, review how to calcuate percentages on a calculator.
+Discuss percentages and, as appropriate, review how to calculate percentages on a calculator.

-- Have each student identify a data set which is of particlar interest to them.
-List types of possible data displays and have students discuss with their partner the best diplay to use for their chosen data set.
+- Have each student identify a data set which is of particular interest to them.
+List types of possible data displays and have students discuss with their partner the best display to use for their chosen data set.

 - Each student should plan and create a graph which best displays their chosen data set.
 They should write accompanying statements about the data, make inferences or predictions if appropriate, and record the reasons they chose the particular display.